 Anonymous contributions and non-monetary contributions are NOT eligible for official receipts.

-If an official receipt is issued for a contribution, the receipt number must be recorded in the appropriate column of the table in Parts 1 and 2 of Section 4 of the Candidate’s Financial Report.
+If an official receipt is issued for a contribution, the receipt number must be recorded in the appropriate column of the table in Parts 1 and 2 of Section Three of the candidate’s Financial Report.